Prash88/WebCrawler/README.md

 Description
 ===========

-A RESTful application that takes a url as input (http post) and finds individual event urls in the same domain and returns 10 urls as output.
+A RESTful web application that takes a url as input (also http post) and finds individual event urls in the same domain and returns 10 urls as output.

 Logic Used
 ==========